 - Businesses continue to leave downtown Cleveland and it begins to share more and more similarities with Detroit.

-- We finally get our casino, but it’s about 10 years too late.
+- We finally get our casino (I don’t count the M88 casino, because it is online), but it’s about 10 years too late.

 Perhaps I’ve missed it, but has Cleveland mayor Frank Jackson said ANYTHING about LeBron?
 If it were me I’d be on his doorstep offering him anything he wanted.
 Key to the city?
 You got it.
 LeBron James Avenue?
 No problem.
 You want a helipad added to the Q so you can fly from Akron to Cleveland on game day?
 Yessir.
 I’m not going to go into a “Frank Jackson sucks” rant here, but if he’s NOT doing this kind of stuff, it just tells me that he has absolutely no idea how important LeBron is to his city’s viability.